Amarpatan: History

 There is an old Garhi in town which was built by the Maharaja Amar Singh, Maharaja of Rewa in ancient times.
 There is a Jagannath Swami temple inside the Garhi.
 Gorsari hills also called Kamoor hills which is part of Satpura range is located in this region.
 A holy place, Markanday Rishi Ashram is nearly 35 km in this town.
 Papra is also an ancient hills place which have a shape of plateau and Hanuman temple is very popular.

 Amarpatan is one of the major cities in former Rewa state.
-After that this place was re-established by the landlord of Gorsari, Thakur Laxman Singhji.
-He was a well known person and a very prominent personality of the region.
-He is famous for many social works and services.

 Demographics

 As of 2001 Indian census, Amarpatan had a population of 16,365.
 Males constitute 53% of the population and females 47%.
 17% of the population is under 6 years of age.